GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Bleed: mobs run away from the bleed source, robotics are immune (TODO: test if mobs also get to cover and if they only run away from the Stinger Hive)
 - Blind: mobs wander around in random directions with an arm covering their eyes (making it harder to get headshots), robotics are immune
 - Burn: mobs wander around in random directions, robotics are immune
-- Confuse: mobs kneel down then wander around in random directions, robotics are immune
+- Confuse: mobs kneel then wander around in random directions, robotics are immune
-- Disrupt: red/purple mobs on Heroic difficulty or lower kneel down, effective against electronics, prevents mobs from using their abilities (except hunters), deployed support stations from healing and legendary tanks from using their backpack
+- Disrupt: red/purple mobs on Heroic difficulty or lower kneel, effective against electronics, prevents mobs from using their abilities (except hunters), deployed support stations from healing and legendary tanks from using their backpack
 - Ensnare: mobs can't move, any action they were performing will be interrupted, they will shoot at you if you're facing them (at a 180° forward angle), robotics are immune
 - hazard protection reduces how long you're affected by status effects, not the initial damage or the status effect damage
-- Poison: red mobs kneel down, robotics are immune (TODO: test on purples and Heroic-)
+- Poison: red mobs kneel, robotics are immune (TODO: test on purples and Heroic-)
 - Pulse: mobs are highlighted along with their weak points (even through walls) for a short time then stay tagged, it's not considered as a status effect and therefore doesn't proc status effect talents (except Spotter)
 - raid bosses are immune to some status effects
-- Shock: mobs kneel down for the duration of the shock, robotics can still move but are unable to use their abilities
+- Shock: mobs kneel for the duration of the shock, robotics can still move but are unable to use their abilities
 - status effects cannot be refreshed, you have to wait until one ends before being able to apply the same one again
 - when applying a status effect, everything that was active when it was applied is baked into it (skill tier, skill damage, status effects, Perpetuation)
 - you're immune for about one second between applications of the same status effect, giving you a short window of time to use your skills